 How much does a counselling session cost?

-Counselling fees in London vary between £45 to £70.
-My hourly rate is £50 for online and telephone counselling and £60 for face to face, unless agreed differently.
+My fee per 50 minute session is £70 unless otherwise agreed.
+I do offer concessions for phone/online and walk and talk therapy.
 Payment is in advance by direct bank transfer or cash.
 If you are unable to attend I request 48 hours’ notice.

 How Do I Get Started?

 Call or text me now on 07783532842